karenpeng/citibike-visualization/README.md

-# citybike data visualization
+# citibike data visualization

-A citybike visualization using a open source React wrapper for MapboxGL-js and overlay [API](https://github.com/uber/react-map-gl)
+A citibike visualization using a open source React wrapper for MapboxGL-js and overlay [API](https://github.com/uber/react-map-gl)

 wip